-- All groups who register for a program at the DBOC have access to the Adlyne Freund Center or the Assembly Building. - Overnight guests may use up to four lodges, each housing between 14-19 students for a total of 60 students and four adults.
-Descriptions and photos of our lodges can be found on our website at shawnature.org. - Groups may register their stay up to 1 year prior to their intended visit.
+- All groups who register for a program at the DBOC have access to the Adlyne Freund Center or the Assembly Building. - Overnight guests may use up to 4 lodges, each housing between 14-19 students for a total of 60 students and 4 adults/chaperones.
+Descriptions and photos of our lodges can be found on our website at shawnature.org/danabrown. - Groups may register their stay up to 1 year prior to their intended visit.
 Availability is limited and programs are scheduled on a first-come, first-served basis.
-To register, contact Aileen Abbott at (314) 577-9528 or e-mail aabbott@mobot.org - Program fees (day use or overnight) are \$5/student. - Lodging fees for overnight groups are \$20/student for a 1-night stay or \$30/student for a 2-night stay.
-For pricing information about longer stays, please call (314) 577-9528.
+To register, contact the Coordinator of School Programs at (314) 577-9529. - Program fees (day use or overnight) are \$5/student. - Lodging fees for overnight groups are \$20/student for a 1-night stay or \$30/student for a 2-night stay.
+For pricing information about longer stays, please call (314) 577-9529.